-The U.S. Army Criminal Investigation Command, commonly know as CID, is responsible for investigating felony crime of Army interest.
+The Department of the Army Criminal Investigation Division, commonly know as CID, is responsible for investigating felony crime of Army interest.
 The headquarters is located on Marine Corps Base Quantico, Virginia.

-This worldwide command is comprised of approximately 2,000 Soldiers and civilians and is organized into five subordinate organizations.
+This worldwide command is comprised of approximately 2,000 Soldiers and civilians.